vaishnavihole/netflix-gpt/README.md

 ## Usage

-To experience Netflix GPT, visit the [Live Demo](https://netflix-gpt-by-vaishnavi.netlify.app).
+To experience Netflix GPT, visit the (https://netflix-gpt-by-vaishnavi.netlify.app).
 Explore the movie search and category-wise viewing features.

 ## Contribute